 - Holly Roe is a Neighbor Up Action Grant recipient whose project The LD Edge Network is the only nonprofit in Cleveland that helps adults get diagnosed with learning disabilities.

 - Jennifer Adjua Cline is a poet who works with creative writing and literacy.
-She has also received a Neighbor Up Action Grant.

 - Mahogani Graves works with P-16 in Slavic Village, a network of people who believe youth development is a direct path to healthy, safe communities for everyone.